gotify/website/docs/apache.md

     Keepalive On

+    # The proxy must preserve the host because gotify verifies the host with the origin
+    # for WebSocket connections
+    ProxyPreserveHost On

     # Proxy web socket requests to /stream
     ProxyPass "/stream" ws://127.0.0.1:GOTIFY_PORT/stream retry=0 timeout=5

     # Proxy all other requests to /
     ProxyPass "/" http://127.0.0.1:GOTIFY_PORT/ retry=0 timeout=5

     ProxyPassReverse / http://127.0.0.1:GOTIFY_PORT/
 </VirtualHost>
 ```